skiptownsend/Unit-Testing-.NET-Core/README.md

 # Udemy Coures: Complete Guide to Unit Testing in .NET Core NUnit/XUnit
-This repository contaings my code-along projects for the course
+This repository contains my code-along projects for the course